 Child Sexual Exploitation

-The Police and their partners are committed to preventing child sexual abuse, helping victims and bringing offenders to justice.
+This has to stop.
+North Wales Police and our partners are committed to preventing CSE, helping victims and bringing offenders to justice.

 It happens to both genders.
 It happens in urban areas and rural areas.
 It happens to young people in care and to young people living at home.
 CSE is not exclusive to any single community, race or religion – it is a crime that can affect any child, anytime, anywhere.

 |What is CSE?||Increased risk||Know the signs||Case Studies||Contact Details||Links & Resources|